BD2KGenomics/toil-rnaseq-sc/README.md

 ## scRNA-seq-TCC-prep

-This pipeline uses modified versions of source files from the [scRNA-seq-TCC-prep GitHub repository](https://github.com/pachterlab/scRNA-Seq-TCC-prep) by the Pachter Lab.
+This pipeline uses the [scRNA-seq-TCC-prep GitHub repository](https://github.com/pachterlab/scRNA-Seq-TCC-prep) by the Pachter Lab.
+In addition, the pipeline uses modified source files from this repository, for instance in generating plots and computing metrics such as pairwise distance.
 The citation for the paper most relevant to the repository is
 ```
 1.Ntranos, V., Kamath, G. M., Zhang, J. M., Pachter, L. & Tse, D. N.
     Fast and accurate single-cell RNA-seq analysis by clustering of transcript-compatibility counts.